NWChemEx/TensorWrapper/docs/source/developer/design/shape.rst

    - Must have smooth slices of at least rank 1, but could have higher-rank smooth slices, *e.g.*, a jagged rank 3 tensors could have smooth matrices as elements.
-   - A jagged tensor of rank :math:`r`, which has smooth slices of rank :math:`s` must minimally be viewed as having :math:`r-s` layers
+   - A jagged tensor of rank |r|, which has smooth slices of rank :math:`s` must minimally be viewed as having :math:`r-s` layers
    - A key use of jagged shapes is for tiling tensors.